fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 [1]: https://www.postgresql.org/docs/14/parser-stage.html#id-1.10.3.6.4

-What is going on from a user sends his SQL query to getting back a data result?
+What is going on from when a user sends his SQL query to getting back a data result?
-This passionating question (by a limited amount of people, of course) has been study by Stefan Simkovics during his [Master's Thesis][2] at Vienna University of Technology in 1998.
+This passionating question (by a limited amount of people, of course) has been studied by Stefan Simkovics during his [Master's Thesis][2] at Vienna University of Technology in 1998.

-His remarkable work was added in [official documentation][3] as "Overview of PostgreSQL Internals", which is intended to share Simkovics' researchs in a simplified way to reach a larger audience.
+His remarkable work was added in [official documentation][3] as "Overview of PostgreSQL Internals", which is intended to share Simkovics' research in a simplified way to reach a larger audience.

-With this article, I'm thrilled to share recent thoughts about a subelement of theses internals, the parser one.
-It relies on a similar approach to compiling by using a advanced development pattern called [AST][4] (abstract syntax tree).
+With this article, I'm thrilled to share recent thoughts about a subelement of this internals, the parser.
+It relies on a similar approach to compiling by using an advanced development pattern called [AST][4] (abstract syntax tree).

 [2]: https://archive.org/details/Enhancement_of_the_ANSI_SQL_Implementation_of_PostgreSQL/
 [3]: https://www.postgresql.org/docs/14/overview.html